sharkwouter/minigalaxy/README.md

 Expect to see the following issues:

-* The refresh button doesn't work
+* Using MiniGalaxy without an internet connection does not work
 * Changing the installation directory makes MiniGalaxy unable to detect previously installed games
 * After an hour of use, MiniGalaxy may need to be restarted before being able to install games again
 * Selected language isn't being used yet